hyperledger/iroha-2-docs/src/guide/appendix/running-iroha-on-bare-metal.md

 iroha --submit-genesis
 ```

-We effectively asked this peer to `--submit` or `--submit-genesis` in the initial or _bootstrap_ network.
+We have effectively asked this peer to `--submit` or `--submit-genesis` in the initial or _bootstrap_ network.
 This means that in the initial network topology, this peer is the leader.

 ::: info Note

 Only the leader of the genesis network needs to have access to `genesis.json`.
 Having the same genesis in the initial folders of the other peers could be useful, since future versions of `iroha` will also sanity-check the genesis blocks.

 Now you should do the same for the other four peers.
-Be mindful not to mix up which address goes which, replace `irohaX` with `127.0.0.1` in the addresses, and make sure that they correspond to the right public key.
+Be mindful not to mix up which address goes where, replace `irohaX` with `127.0.0.1` in the addresses, and make sure that they correspond to the right public key.

-This is messy, and error-prone, which is why the tutorial uses `docker-compose`.
+This is a messy and error-prone process, which is why the tutorial uses `docker-compose`.
 However, this brings you closer to the experience of actually maintaining a functional Iroha peer.

-If all went well, you should be greeted with nice logs on each of the nodes, and the nodes should commit the blocks to the `blocks/` directory.
+If all went well, you should be greeted with a nice log on each of the nodes, and the nodes should commit blocks to the `blocks/` directory.

 ## Real-world deployment

 Suppose now, that you have done all of the tinkering and want to deploy Iroha in the real world.
-Firstly, you should build it in release mode:
+First of all, you should build it in release mode:

 ```bash
 cargo build --release
 ```

-Secondly, you want to generate a key pair for your peer:
+Second, you want to generate a key pair for your peer:

 ```bash
 cargo run --bin iroha_crypto_cli
 ```

-And take not of that key.
-Thirdly, you should register your peer to a network, and make sure to add at least four of the peers on that network to the `TRUSTED_PEERS` array in your configuration file.
-You then determine the web socket that the other peers will use to connect to you.
+And take note of that key.
+Third, you should register your peer to a network, and make sure to add at least four additional peers on that network to the `TRUSTED_PEERS` array in your configuration file.
+You can then determine the web socket that other peers will use to connect to you.
 Make sure that the port is open and use that Address in your `config.json`.
-Finally, after you finished editing the configuration file iroha is deployed by running
+Finally, after you have finished editing the configuration file, iroha is deployed by running

 ```bash
 ~/Git/iroha/target/release/iroha